-We’ve heard it many times that a dog bites children in the neighborhood, or when they’re going to the store.
-Sometimes a dog can escape from his owner to cause serious damage to other people more especially children that cannot control a dog.
-When situations like this arise, maybe but not always resulting from when a dog escapes from its owner and then bites a child, who is liable?
+You may have heard about a dog biting a child in the neighborhood or when they are walking to the store.
+Sometimes a dog can escape from his owner to cause serious damage to other people, especially children.
+When situations like this arise, maybe but not always resulting from when a dog escapes from its owner and then bites a child or a pet, who is liable?
 Is the owner liable for the attack or is it someone else?
 In order to answer such question, there is the need to under the statute governing dog bite in Florida and the dangerous dog act.

 Florida Statute Concerning Dog Bite